Five Steps to Budget Your Money on a Solo Income

 There’s no doubt that managing a family budget can be difficult.
 There are all these little creatures you have to feed and take to school, your husband or wife has their own individual expenses, and then there’s you!

 There are a lot of moving parts in that equation; however, sometimes being on your own can be even scarier.
 One budget might be easier to handle, but one income is even harder to support yourself on sometimes, so let’s go over how to budget on a solo income for all those out there playing the singles game.

 Step Number One: Find Out Where Your Money’s Going

 Where is your budget hemorrhaging money, and can you apply the metaphorical tourniquet there?
 Before we move onto anything else, it would be a good idea to address the most obvious issues through a spending diary.
 What are you spending money on that you can either cut down on or avoid altogether on your budget?

 We would suggest creating a spending diary if you do not already have an app like Mint or Clarity.
 Both of these are apps that track and categorize your spending.
 There’s also this nifty process called “kakebo”, also known as the Japanese art of mindful spending.

-If you prefer the old paper method of jotting down your money movement, then the kakebo book published by Harper Design is very, very helpful when it comes to clearly breaking down your spending and savings.
+If you prefer the old paper method of jotting down your money movement, then the kakebo book published by Harper Design is very, very helpful when it comes to clearly break down your spending and savings.
 It also helps promote smart spending so you can save more in the long run!

 Manage Your Subscriptions